bleutzinn/grav-plugin-form-prefiller/README.md

 A second benefit is being able to create a form in which uploading of one or more files is mandatory.
 Instead of setting the attribute `required` to `true`, which prevents the form to be submitted at all, some alternative attributes are introduced.
 [Read more](#issue106-workaround)

+## Multilanguage support

+The plugin comes with a language file with translations in Dutch, English, French, German, Italian, Portugese and Spanish.
+The examples show how to translate field labels in your form.

 ## Preamble

 Before starting to discover and use this plugin it's good to point out that there is a standard Grav way of prefilling or initialising a Grav Form with default values.